Armstrong Siddeley blog

 Armstrong Siddeley

 Armstrong Siddeley made five different models of car in the 1920s.
+All the cars were made in Coventry, Warwickshire in England.
+Armstrong Siddeley made cars between 1919 and 1960.
 Please click on the links below the images to find out more.

 Thirty horse power car